RohanBhandari/LHCFillScheme/README.md

-# Misc
+# LHCFillScheme
-Miscellaneous Scripts

-1) findFillScheme.py
--- Scrapes the fill scheme from a saved (offline) WBM "Bunch Fill" page
+Finds the fill scheme from a saved (offline) WBM "Bunch Fill" page
--- Needs the following packages: BeautifulSoup4 and lxml